sumanjs/suman/README.md

 ## Suman design

-* no globals whatsoever, which were avoided due to the problems they caused for Jasmine and Mocha.
+* no implicit globals in test suite files, which were avoided due to the problems they caused for Jasmine and Mocha.
 * Suman uses domains to isolate errors in asynchronous tests and hooks, and currently this is the only solution to this problem at the moment.
 Domains are facing deprecation, and Suman will replace domains with whichever suitable replacement is chosen by the Node.js core team.
-As it stands, Suman is a perfect use case for domains, as untrapped errors are supposed to be thrown in test code (assertions, etc), and the developer experience in this library will be better than any other test library because of the use of domains, as they basically guarantee that we can pin an error to a particular test case or hook, no matter where the error originated from.
+As it stands, _Suman is a perfect use case for domains, as untrapped errors are supposed to be thrown in test code_ (assertions, etc), and the developer experience in this library will be better than any other test library because of the use of domains, as they basically guarantee that we can pin an error to a particular test case or hook, no matter where the error originated from.